tmanbarton/cs314Project/reports/design.md

 ### Component Hierarchy

-The component hierarchy for the base application depicted below shows the our top level App component with four children components.
+The component hierarchy for the base application depicted below shows the top level App component with four children components.

 - App renders the major components on the screen.
 - Header renders an icon and a team name in the top banner.